parcel-bundler/website/src/features/profiling.md

 ##### Which Babel plugins are ones are taking the most time in my build?

-This can be useful to identify which Babel plugins that are still needed in your build, and exectued by `@parcel/transform-babel`, take the most time and so can be prioritised to be removed or replaced with Parcel transforms.
+This can be useful to identify which Babel plugins that are still needed in your build, and executed by `@parcel/transform-babel`, take the most time and so can be prioritised to be removed or replaced with Parcel transforms.

 ```sql
 select